-While group nesting is a valuable tool for controlling user access to resources, it is also be complex and difficult to manage.
+While group nesting is a valuable tool for controlling user access to resources, it can also be complex and difficult to manage.
 Group membership should be reviewed frequently to ensure that users have appropriate access to resources and that no unauthorized individuals are given access.
 Furthermore, regularly reviewing group membership also aids in the identification of any potential security threats or weaknesses in the system.

-To accomplish this group managers should first have an inventory of all the groups and have the details of their memberships.
+To accomplish this, group managers should first have an inventory of all the groups and have the details of their memberships.
 This is very helpful in identifying which modifications are required.

 7. Adopt a naming convention for Active Directory objects

-Equally, a naming convention makes sure that you have a logical and consistent naming strategy for objects in active directory.
+A naming convention makes sure that you have a logical and consistent naming strategy for objects in active directory.
 This simplifies the identification, location, and management of Active Directory objects for administrators.
 Additionally, it also lowers the possibility of error in object creation and modification